davisliang/davisliang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://www.linkedin.com/in/liangdavis/">Sr. Applied Research Scientist at Meta AI (Facebook AI)</a>
+subtitle: <a href="https://www.linkedin.com/in/liangdavis/">Sr. Applied Research Scientist at Meta AI (formerly Facebook AI)</a>

 profile:
   align: right